How to find your lost Android phone

 How to locate your phone in your house using a smart speaker

-If you own a Google Assistant speaker, just say, "OK Google find my phone" when you're nearby to have your Assistant turn the ringer on even if it was on silent before.
-Note that for this to work, your Android phone must be logged into the same Google account as your smart speaker, you must have linked your Google account and voice via the Home app, and your phone must be turned on and connected to the internet either via mobile data or Wi-Fi.
-You will also need to have Find My Device turned on, which you should absolutely activate for any Android phone you're using.
+If you own a Google Assistant speaker, say, "OK, Google, find my phone" when you're nearby to have your Assistant turn the ringer on even if it was on silent before.
+Note that for this to work, your Android phone must be logged into the same Google account as your smart speaker, you must have linked your Google account and voice via the Home app, and your phone needs to be on and connected to the internet either via mobile data or Wi-Fi.
+You will also need to turn on Find My Device, which you should activate for any Android phone you use.

 With Google Home's multi-user support, everyone in your home can use Google Home to find their phones if they're lost as long as they've linked their Google Accounts using Voice Match.